-An Article 15 typically umbrellas “minor offenses” which ordinarily does not include misconduct which, if tried by general court-martial would be punished by a dishonorable discharge.
+An Article 15 typically umbrellas “minor offenses.”
+This typically does not include misconduct offenses that, if met with a trial by court-martial, would be punished by a dishonorable discharge.

 However, the final determination as to whether an offense is “minor” is within the discretion of the commanding officer.

 A commander can give an Article 15 at any point for any violation of the UCMJ.
-Only commanders or officers in charge are authorized to impose UCMJ Article 15 punishments.
+Only commanders or officers in charge are authorized to impose punishment under UCMJ Article 15.

-However, accepting an Article 15 is not an admission of guilt.
+However, keep in mind that accepting an Article 15 is not an admission of guilt.

 If you’re found guilty at your Article 15 hearing, this will be filed in your records.
 However, the Article 15 will be removed from your record after 2 years.

-Article 15s come in different levels: summarized, company grade and field grade.
-They differ in two respects–the severity of the punishment and in how the record can affect the soldier’s future.
+Article 15s, or nonjudicial punishment proceedings, come in different levels: summarized, company grade, and field grade.
+They differ in two respects–the severity of the punishment and how the record can affect the soldier’s future.

-Since an Article 15 in your military record can impact your ability to obtain special assignments, promotion, or clearances, if enough time has passed without any further disciplinary issues, in certain cases, you can get your Article 15 removed from your file.
+Since an Article 15 in your military record can impact your ability to obtain special assignments, promotions or clearances, it only makes sense to want it removed as soon as possible.
+Luckily, if enough time has passed without any further misconduct or disciplinary issues, in certain cases, you can get your Article 15 removed from your file.

 What Happens After an Article 15?

 - Accepting NJP is not an admission of guilt.
-It simply means that you elect not to have a judicial process, that is a trial, regarding the violation.
+It simply means that you elect not to have a judicial process (that is, a trial) regarding the alleged misconduct.

 - You agree to have your commander determine whether you are guilty or not guilty of the violation.
-Your commander becomes the judge and jury for the case.
+This means your commander decides your fate, acting as both the judge and jury for the case.

-- You waive the right to a court-martial.
+- You waive the right to a trial by court-martial.

-- You and only you, can present evidence in you defense.
+- You and only you can present evidence in your defense.
 An attorney will not be allowed to argue or advocate on your behalf to the commander during the NJP.

 Possible NJP Outcomes